angerhang/angerhang.github.io/pages/research.md

 ### Teaching
 * Tutor for Centre for Doctoral Training Health Data Science, CDT for HDS, vital signs and mortality prediction data challenge, Oxford, 2022 Spring
+* Tutor for *Machine Learning*, Oxford, 2021, Fall
-* Tutor for Artificial Intelligence, Oxford, 2021 Spring
+* Tutor for *Artificial Intelligence*, Oxford, 2021 Spring
 * Tutor for Centre for Doctoral Training Health Data Science, CDT for HDS, wearable modules and data challenge, Oxford, 2021 Spring, 2021 Winter
-* Teaching assistant for Computation and Complexity, Jacobs University, 2017
+* Teaching assistant for *Computation and Complexity*, Jacobs University, 2017

 ### Book chapters
 * Chap 1 and Chap 2 in [Deep Reinforcement Learning: Fundamentals, Research and Applications